Dr Mohamed Zerroukat

 Mohamed works on numerical aspects of the dynamics equations.
 This includes advection/transport schemes and their application to passive tracers and other prototype dynamical sets of equations, like shallow water equations.

-Recently Mohamed's focus has changed to look at alternative grids to remove the singularity of the poles and reduce the scalability problems associated with classical longitude-latitude grids.
+Mohamed has also conducted various research related to alternative grids, and in particular the Yin-Yang grid, to remove the singularity of the poles and reduce the scalability problems associated with classical longitude-latitude grids.

 Mohamed has worked in the Dynamics Research group since joining the Met Office in 1999.

 Prior to joining the Met Office, Mohamed worked (1993–1995) as a research fellow at the department of Mechanical Engineering, University of Glasgow.
 He worked on front tracking finite difference schemes for Stefan (or phase-change) problems.
 During 1995–1999, as a research fellow at the Wessex Institute of Technology, Southampton, Mohamed continued developing boundary element and meshless methods for phase-change and heat transfer problems.

 Mohamed obtained an Ingeniorat d'Etat (BEng) from the University of Science and Technology of Oran (USTO), Algeria, in 1987, and a PhD in Mechanical Engineering, from the University of Glasgow, in 1993.